ScottPlot/ScottPlot.NET/content/cookbook/4.1/recipes/asis_image.md

 ---
+noindex: true
-Title: "Images as Axis Labels - ScottPlot 4.1 Cookbook"
+title: "Images as Axis Labels - ScottPlot 4.1 Cookbook"
 Description: "Images can be used as axis labels to allow for things like LaTeX axis labels."
 Date: 2024-01-21
 Version: ScottPlot 4.1.71